 - If there is a consensus not in support of the motion, the Conference has the option to decide on that motion without any changes (amendments) if participants wish.
-This decision must be made before the motion can be decided. - After amendments are dispensed with: - If the amendments do not pass or the body decides not to hear amendments, the facilitator will announce the initial straw poll results as a decision that the motions fails. - If one or more amendments pass, the facilitator will read the motion as amended and take an initial straw poll.
+This decision must be made before the discussion of the motion can be decided, which is described in the next three bullet points. - After amendments are dispensed with: - If the amendments do not pass or the body decides not to hear amendments, the facilitator will announce the initial straw poll results as a decision that the motions fails. - o If one or more amendments pass, the facilitator will read the motion as amended and take an initial straw poll.
 If there is consensus, the facilitator will announce that as a decision.
-If there is not consensus, discussion will follow as outlined below in the "Managing Discussions" section. - If there is consensus support for the motion, the Conference will have the option to discuss and decide on that motion without any changes (amendments) if participants wish.
-This decision must be made before the motion can be decided. - After amendments are dispensed with: - If the amendments do not pass or the body decides not to hear amendments, the facilitator will announce the initial straw poll results as a decision that the motion passes. - o If one or more amendments pass, the facilitator will read the motion as amended, and take an initial straw poll.
-If there is consensus, the facilitator will announce that as a decision.
-If there is not consensus, discussion will follow as outlined below in the "Managing Discussions" section.
+If there is not consensus, discussion will follow as outlined below in the "Managing Discussions" section. - After amendments are dispensed with or the body decides not to hear amendments, the facilitator will select up to two members who are not part of the consensus, to comment on the motion - The facilitator will then conduct a second straw poll. - If consensus not in support remains, discussion ends.
+The straw poll will be considered a vote, and the motion will have failed.
+The Cofacilitators will make it clear to all participants when the Conference is making a final decision. - If there is consensus support for the motion, the Conference will have the option to discuss and decide on that motion without any changes (amendments) if participants wish...
+This decision must be made before the discussion of the motion can be decided, which is described in the next three bullet points.